Central Bank of Libya: History

-The CBL was founded in 1955 under Act no. 30 (1955) started its operations on 1 April 1956 under the name of National Bank of Libya, to replace the Libyan Currency committee which was established by the United Nations and other supervising countries in 1951 to ensure the well-being of the weak and poor Libyan economy.
+The CBL was founded in 1955 under Act no. 30 (1955) started its operations on 1 April 1956 under the name of National Bank of Libya, to replace the Libyan Currency Commission which was established by the United Nations and other supervising countries in 1951 to ensure the well-being of the weak and poor Libyan economy.

 The bank was established in the former Savings Bank building (Cassa di Risparmio della Tripolitania), designed in 1921 by Armando Brasini and completed in the early 1930s.

 The Bank's name was changed to Bank of Libya under Act no. 4 (1963), then to its current name Central Bank of Libya after the 1969 coup d'état.

 In March 2011, the governor of CBL, Farhat Bengdara, resigned and defected to the rebelling side of the Libyan Civil War, having first arranged for the bulk of external Libyan assets to be frozen and unavailable to the Gaddafi government.

-On 6 December 2021, Tripoli-based Governor of the CBL Saddek Elkaber met with Bayda-based CBL governor, Ali Al-Hibri, who before the split had been Elkaber's Deputy Governor, in Tunisia and agreed to start unification of the CBL.
+On 6 December 2021, Tripoli-based Governor of the CBL Sadiq al-Kabir met with Bayda-based CBL governor, Ali Al-Hibri, who before the split had been Elkaber's Deputy Governor, in Tunisia and agreed to start unification of the CBL.
 On 20 January 2022, Elkaber and Al-Hibri signed an agreement on a four-stage unification plan, with the appointment of Deloitte to oversee the process.
+On 20 August 2023, the bank officially announced the completion of its reunification under Elkaber and his deputy in the east, Maree Raheel.

+On 30 August 2024, the Tripoli-based Government of National Unity sent armed militants to remove CBL governor Sadiq al-Kabir from his office, accusing him of "mishandling oil revenues".
+Sadiq al-Kabir said that he had been forced to flee Libya to escape threats from armed militants, and called Abdul Hamid Dbeibah's attempt to replace him illegal, as it breached United Nations negotiated accords regarding control over the bank.
+In response, the Benghazi-based Government of National Stability closed down all oil fields, facilities, and terminals in protest.